ibrahimansar/indexbee/README.md

 ### *Indexing documents*
-To index the text documents in a folder.
+To index text documents in the folder.

 ```sh
 Lucene -index C:/LuceneData/TestFolder1